 The Drug List also tells you if there are any rules or restrictions on any drugs, such as a limit on the amount you can get.
-See Chapter 5, Section C, page 119 for more information on these rules and restrictions.
+See Chapter 5, Section C, page 125 for more information on these rules and restrictions.

 Each year, we will send you information about how to access the Drug List, but some changes may occur during the year.
-To get the most up-to-date information about which drugs are covered, visit www.scfhp.com or call 1-877-723-4795, Monday through Friday, 8 a.m. to 8 p.m.
-TTY/TDD users should call 1-800-735-2929 or 711.
+To get the most up-to-date information about which drugs are covered, visit www.scfhp.com or call 1-877-723-4795 (TTY: 711), Monday through Friday, 8 a.m. to 8 p.m.